 If the church reports his compensation, including the housing allowance, on the Form 1099-NEC as taxable income, will he be able to deduct his housing expenses somewhere else on the Form 1040?

-This questions brings up a couple of issues.
-First, most ministers are properly classified as employees who receive Form W-2, not as independent contractors who receive Form 1099-MISC.
-On Form W-2, Box 1 for taxable compensation is reduced reflecting the church's designation of a portion of his pay as non-taxable.
-Then in Box 14, it typically reports as a memorandum item his additional non-taxable, housing allowance compensation.
-In the situation addressed in the question, this Form W-2 reporting may or may not adequately address the other uses the church must make of the Form 1099-MISC.
+This question brings up a couple of issues.
+First, most ministers are properly classified as employees who receive Form W-2, not as independent contractors who receive Form 1099-.
+Box 1 on Form W-2 reports taxable compensation.
+It is reduced to reflect the church's designation of a portion of his pay as non-taxable housing.
+Then, in Box 14 (Other), Form W-2 typically reports as a memorandum item his additional non-taxable, housing allowance compensation.

-Of course, the full amount of compensation (including the non-taxable housing allowance) is subject to self-employment tax on Schedule SE unless the minister has successfully applied for exempt status using Form 4361.
+Of course, the full amount of compensation, including the non-taxable housing allowance, is subject to self-employment tax on Form 1040 Schedule SE unless the minister has successfully applied for exempt status using Form 4361.

 Readers have sometimes been helped by the following discussions:

 Reader Question/Comment 1: Isn’t there a better way than having the minister record a large negative on his Form 1040?

 Yes.
 We recommend that a church issuing Form 1099-NEC report only the taxable portion of the non-employee compensation.
 Then within a separate communication remind the minister of a additional compensation that was provided in the form of a housing allowance that he must prepare to report, as appropriate, within his annual tax return filing.